SagorAhamed251245/Mongodb-Master/README.md

 use("PracticeMongo");
 ```

 The command above switches the context to the `PracticeMongo` database.
-If the database doesn’t exist, it will be created upon inserting data.
+If the database doesn’t exist, it will be created when data is inserted.

 ---